‘Smut’: Joe Biden’s granddaughter rips Tapper’s book on ex-president’s hidden decline

 She rips it as “all [at the] expense of a man so completely good and honest that it is impossible for these people to ever understand the why or how of it all.”

-Tapper has come under fierce criticism for profiting from Biden’s hidden struggles, which he likely knew of and may have helped hide as a journalist while Biden was in the White House.
+Tapper and Thompson have come under fierce criticism for profiting from Biden’s hidden struggles as he served as president, which they should have known about – and reported – at the time.

+The book is being released just as tragic news emerges about Biden’s aggressive cancer, raising questions about how doctors could have missed it when he was still in the White House, and triggering conspiracy theories that it, too, was covered up.

+The book reveals damning allegations about Biden’s mental and physical decline while in office in 2023 and 2024, which aides reportedly helped him hide from the public, before he launched another bid for the presidency.

 Join our commenting forum